BrozzSama/onednn-wrapper/README.md

 Getting Started
 ===============

-## Fully Connected Network

-The following tutorial will allow to create a simple fully connected network by following the example onednn_training_skin.cpp
+The following tutorial will show the basic building blocks to build a fully connected network.
+A full working example based on the skin segmentation dataset (https://archive.ics.uci.edu/ml/datasets/skin+segmentation) is available in onednn_training_skin.cpp .

 First we need to allocate all the required memory spaces for our model.
 In the example we consider a simple fully connected network with two layers, one with 5 hidden neurons and one with a single output neuron.
 To train any network we need to prepare three different pipelines:
 - A forward pipeline, which simply provides inference (ie. the forward pass)